 Mercantile Bank Shortlist

-The entire process is expected to be finalised by the end of 2018, with final approval by the Portuguese government and with completion being subject to South African regulatory approvals.
+These approved potential buyers will now be allowed to conduct a due diligence process on Mercantile, including a full-day strategic engagement with Mercantile’s Board and management.
+This will be followed by the submission of binding offers.
+The entire process is expected to be finalised by the end of 2018, with the final approval by the Portuguese Government and with the completion being subject to South African regulatory approvals.

-It was “very positive” for South Africa to see foreign players willing to make long-term investments, he added.
-“Their interest in Mercantile not only shows that they believe in the growth potential of our business, but also in the potential of the South African entrepreneurs we serve.”
+He adds it is also an encouraging sign for the South African economy to see a foreign corporation member of a consortium selected as one of the final four potential buyers.
+“It is very positive for South Africa to see foreign players willing to make a long-term investment here.
+Their interest in Mercantile not only shows that they believe in the growth potential of our business, but also in the potential of the South African entrepreneurs we serve.”

-Mercantile’s financial results for the year ending 31 December 2017 saw its net profit after tax climb by 20% to R213m.
+Mercantile’s latest financial results for the year ending 31 December 2017 saw its net profit after tax climb by 20% to R213 million.
+This follows growth in net profit after tax of 21% in 2016 and 15% in 2015.
 Mercantile’s assets grew by 9% in 2017 to R13.4bn and deposits grew by 10% to R9.3bn.